 light attracts attention to the vehicle as music is played between announcements

 on the p.a. system.
-This is done as we drive throughout the community for
+This is done as we drive throughout the small community

-the first three nights of the meetings.
-In addition, the Bible truths presented
+for the first three nights of the meetings.
+In addition, the Bible truths

-appeal to our guests, and they invite friends.
-On the first night,
+presented appeal to our guests, and they invite friends.
+On the first

-we had eight guests, the next night, 25; and then the church was full with
+night, we had eight guests, the next night, 25; and then the church was

 working in the Quepos area, we took a break and spent one day visiting